micmejia/bible-dump/AMPC/Colossians/Col 1.md

-We [^b]continually give thanks to God the Father of our Lord Jesus Christ (the Messiah), as we are praying for you,
+We continually give thanks to God the Father of our Lord Jesus Christ (the Messiah), as we are praying for you,